-- **The opening of the new $1 billion state-of-the-art, glass and concrete Grand Egyptian Museum has been pushed to 2021.
+- **The opening of the new $1 billion state-of-the-art, glass and concrete Grand Egyptian Museum has been pushed to late 2021.

 - Cairo has a decent metro system with fixed rates per zone.
 Uber, introduced four years ago, is the most convenient way to get around.
 If you have to take regular taxis find out the approximate fare range from your hotel and agree upon a price beforehand.

 - Also, get hotel staff to write down the name of your destination in Arabic or have images of nearby landmarks on your phone that you can show the driver.
 Having smaller bills in cash is preferable, you do not want to waste time haggling over change.

 For all general travel tips including safety, visas, Cairo Pass, Luxor Pass and more head over to my Mega Egypt Travel Guide.